saraalat/git-group-assigment/Group 2/README.md

 5. Peter Pan was played by Robin Williams, who voiced him in Stephen Spielberg's 1991 movie "Hook"

 6. Peter Pan has become a cultural icon symbolizing youthful innocence and escapism.

+7. Tinker Bell is a common fairy who is Peter Pan's best friend and is often jealously protective of him.